edgexfoundry/edgex-docs/docs_src/security/SeedingServiceSecrets.md

     ...
     ```

-This setting can also be overriding with the `SECRETSTORE_SECRETSFILE` environment variable in the docker-compose file and then volume mounted in to the service's container.
+This setting can also be overridden with the `SECRETSTORE_SECRETSFILE` environment variable.
+When EdgeX is deployed using Docker/docker-compose the setting can be overridden in the docker-compose file and the file can be volume mounted into the service's container.

-!!! example "Example setting SecretsFilePath via environment override"
+!!! example "Example setting SecretsFile via environment override"
     ```yaml
     environment:
-      SECRETSTORE_SECRETSFILEPATH: "/tmp/my-service/secrets.json"
+      SECRETSTORE_SECRETSFILE: "/tmp/my-service/secrets.json"
       ...
     volumes:
     - /tmp/my-service/secrets.json:/tmp/my-service/secrets.json
     ```

-During service start-up, after `SecretStore` initialization, the service's secrets JSON file is read, validated and the secrets stored into the service's `SecretStore`.
-The file is then rewrite without the sensitive secret data that was successfully stored.
+During service start-up, after `SecretStore` initialization, the service's secrets JSON file is read, validated, and the secrets stored into the service's `SecretStore`.
+The file is then rewritten without the sensitive secret data that was successfully stored.

 !!!
 Example "Example of initial service secrets JSON"
     ```json